vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 (5) Both in the Linga and Markandeya Puranas it is said : "The root bhaj is explained in the sense of seva (service).
 Hence, the wise use the word bhakti to mean great service:'Therefore, the idea underlying the use of the word upasana to mean bhakti is analysed thus :- It is of the form of limitless and devotion towards the worshipped God on account of His faultless qualities.
 And it contains in itself the sense of belonging to Him.
 It is this intense devotion that is referred to by the Lord in the Gita: : "I am the closest and most beloved to thejnanin".
 (VII 17) ; With love towards those who are devoted (to Me) .(X, I) ; and "'They feel glad when they talk about Me and feel happy when they hear about Me" (X. 9).
 In the Vishnu Purana, again, occur the two passages : "However many thousands my births be may I be devoted to Thee" (1-20-18) ; and also 'My love to Thee is as great as the love for earthly enjoyment is to fools" (1-20-1 ).
 It is also said: ..Being Immersed in the bliss of remembering Him".
 There is the further passage: " Thrilled by the remembrance of His Name was the Daitya Chief (Prahlada).
 In the Vishnu Tattva, it is said: Service done with true knowledge (that Bhagavan is the Master, and the Atma is His servant) is bhakti.
 When such service is being performed, love and affection do naturaily spring up," Says the Barhaspatya Smriti: "Whosoever is devoted to God and turns away from attachment to other things and has also renounced all desire (such as love of children, wealth and the world), he is fit to eat by begging (i.e. fit to become a sannyasin)".
 The Taittitiya sruti contains the invocation.: Let this God make us united with auspicious meditation'.
 Thus are all the sayings about the injunction to do upasana.
 (4) The word Anusmarana (repeated recollection) used in several places denotes that thought becoms bhakti, The prefix anu shows not merely continuity, but also humility, that is, the knowledge that the devotee is the servant of the Lord.
 Hence, thought along with the consciousness of this relationship is bhakti.
 In the Gita occur the words: Remembering (anusmarana) Me continuously" (VII 13) and .'Thinking of (anuchintayan)" (VIII.8).
-Elsewhere it is stated: .'Repeated recollection of Krishna (anusmaranam) is supreme", Recita- tion of His Holy Names (Kirtana) and prostration are included in bhakti.
+Elsewhere it is stated: .'Repeated recollection of Krishna (anusmaranam) is supreme", Recitation of His Holy Names (Kirtana) and prostration are included in bhakti.
 For example, the Gita says: "The devotees perform worship by recitation and prostration" (IX.
 14) : as also "Keep Me in your mind (While doing all actions)" (IX, 34).
 This bhakti is called the Great Secret because it constitutes the essence of the purport of all the sastras, The Gita refers to it thus: "To you, this most hidden secret, I am going to reveal", (IX, I); "Having known it, there is nothing else to know'.
 (VII.2); and again, "This most hidden of all secrets" (XVIII.
 64) More than enough has been said.
 On this subject, This will do.
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>